 C Best Cow in Milk, and Best Heifer in Milk.

-10. DAIRY SECTION: Cattle should not be milked until after judging.
+10. DAIRY SECTION: Cattle should not be milked until after judging (including all Championships).

 11. All animals should be accompanied by a valid passport.
 Passports will be checked before 9.30am

-12. Dress: Stockmen are expected to wear white coats when exhibiting animals.
+12. Dress: Stockperson are expected to wear white coats when exhibiting animals.

 14. Cattle handling: The Health and Safety Executive have issued notes of guidance in the subject of handling bulls.
 It is the responsibility of the exhibitor to ensure that:

 1) All bulls are fitted with a Nose Ring.
 Heifers in the Beef breeds must be shown with ‘Bull-dogs’.

 2) A Bull pole must be attached to the nose ring and a rope or chain to be fitted to the halter.

 3) It is the responsibility of the exhibitor to provide all handling equipment, and for the fitness and training of the handler.